Metis: The Greek Goddess of Wisdom

 While non-disabled persons might see this as a problem, scientists are now exploring why this was not the case for the ugly god.

 Hephaestus used his metis to formulate adequate responses to the situation at hand.
 Since he necessarily had a different experience with the world than the other gods, he was praised for his cunning wisdom.
-The researchers are now using this idea to describe how disable people respond to particular situations, explaining the value of the perspective of disabled persons.
+The researchers are now using this idea to describe how disabled people respond to particular situations, explaining the value of the perspective of disabled persons.

 Feminist Studies

 In feminist studies, metis is seen as a complex but very coherent body of mental attitudes and intellectual behavior.
-As a quality, it enables someone to formulate a response that is not related to larger structures of power
+As a quality, it enables someone to formulate a response that is not related to larger structures of power.